How to Explain Dyslexia to a Child

 Keep the conversation going

 How you explain dyslexia to your child is a personal parenting choice, but we hope that these recommendations are helpful.
 Many parents find it helpful to have the support of a dyslexia expert.
-You can schedule a Free ($50 value) 15 minute consultation with a dyslexia therapist here.
+You can schedule a free 15-minute consultation with one of our expert dyslexia therapists today to discuss an action plan for child to reach their full potential.

 Leave a comment